Tropical methods for building real space sextics with totally real tritangent planes: Local lifting of multiplicity two tangencies: the trivalent case

 It remains to determine the lifting multiplicity of $(\Lambda,P)$.
 The last column in both {Tables}~\ref{tab:initialFormsType2Horiz} and~\ref{tab:initialFormsType2Diag} shows the initial form of the $3\times 3$-Jacobian of the local system defining the tangency $P$ with respect to the variables $x, y$ and $n/\du$ or $n$, respectively.
 Since these expressions are Laurent monomials in the coefficients of $\sextic_P$, we conclude from \autoref{lm:multivariateHensel} that the values of $x,y$ and $n/\du$, respectively $n$, are uniquely determined by their initial forms.
 This concludes our proof. \end{proof}

-Our next task is to analyze tangencies of multiplicity two occurring at the vertex $v_1$ of $\Lambda$.
+Our next task is to analyze tangencies of multiplicity two occurring at the top vertex $v_1$ of $\Lambda$.
 We label these cases as (4a), (5a) and (6a).
 The first and last are treated jointly, since their behavior is similar.
 Type (5a) is discussed at the end of this section.
 We analyze two separate scenarios, depending on the number of tangencies lying on the interior of a leg adjacent to $v_1$.
 Note that our genericity assumption on $\sextic$ relative to $\Gamma$ prevents any liftable tritangent from having tangencies on the relative interior of both legs.
 Indeed, such situation will lead to a local system with 9 equations in 8 variables, which will have no solution when $\sextic$ is generic.

-\begin{remark} The proof of~\autoref{lm:type2Horiz} confirms that when the tangency point occurs along the top horizontal leg of a $(1,1)$-curve with a slope one edge, then there are two possibilities for the linear equation relating $\bar{\du}$ and $\bar{n}$, as seen in~\eqref{eq:linearunType2Horiz}.
+\begin{remark} The proof of~\autoref{lm:type2Horiz} confirms that when the tangency point occurs along the positive horizontal leg of a $(1,1)$-curve with a slope one edge, then there are two possibilities for the linear equation relating $\bar{\du}$ and $\bar{n}$, as seen in~\eqref{eq:linearunType2Horiz}.
 These equations will play a role in determining lifting multiplicities of tangency types (4a) and (6a). \end{remark}

-\begin{proposition} Let $\sextic$ be tropically generic relative to the curve $\Gamma$.
-Assume that $\Lambda$ is trivalent and has a tangency point $P$ with $\Gamma$ of type (4a) or (6a).
+\begin{proposition} Let $\sextic$ be generic relative to the curve $\Gamma$.
+Assume that $\Lambda$ is trivalent and is tangente to $\Gamma$ at a point $P$ of type (4a) or (6a).
 Furthermore, suppose that $\Lambda$ contains no other tangency point along a leg adjacent to $P$.
-Then, the pair $(\Lambda, P)$ has lifting multiplicity one if the tangency $P$ is horizontal or vertical.
-Its lifting multiplicity is two in the diagonal case. \end{proposition}
+Then, the pair $(\Lambda, P)$ has lifting multiplicity one if the tangency $P$ is horizontal or vertical, and two in the diagonal case. \end{proposition}

 \begin{proof} Without loss of generality, we assume $\Lambda$ has an edge of slope one and that $P$ is its top vertex.
 We prove the statement when the tangency $P$ is either horizontal or diagonal.
-The vertical type will follow by applying the map $\tau_0$ from~\autoref{tab:D4Action}.
+The vertical case will follow by applying the map $\tau_0$ from~\autoref{tab:D4Action}.
 In turn, the result when the tangency occurs at the lower vertex of $\Lambda$ is obtained by applying the map $\tau_{1}^2$.

 We write $p=(x,y)$.
 As it is customary, we assume $P=(0,0)$ and $\sextic \in R[x,y]\smallsetminus \mathfrak{M} R[x,y]$.
 In particular, we have that $\du,n,x,y\in R\smallsetminus \mathfrak{M}$ for any lift $(\ell,p)$ of $(\Lambda,P)$.
 The local equations arising from the tangency $P$ provide information on the initial forms of the coefficients $\du$ and $n$.
 The condition that no tangency between $\Lambda$ and $\Gamma$ lies on a leg of $\Lambda$ adjacent to the vertex $P$ ensures that the value of $\bar{n}$ is determined by the remaining tangency points.
 We show that $\bar{\du},\bar{p}$ are uniquely determined by $\bar{n}$.
 In turn, the uniqueness of $\du$ and $p$ will be a consequence of~\autoref{lm:multivariateHensel}.